openSUSE/python-rpm-macros/README.md

 __`flavor.in`__: template for flavor-specific macros.
 Generates `macros/020-flavor-$flavor` for every flavor listed in `compile-macros.sh`.

+__`functions.lua`__: Lua function definitions used in `macros.lua` and elsewhere.
+In the compile step, these are converted to a RPM macro `%_python_definitions`, which is evaluated as part of `%_python_macro_init`.
+This can then be called anywhere that we need a ready-made Lua environment.

 __`macros.in`__: pure-RPM-macro definitions for the single-spec generator.
 References and uses the private Lua macros.
 The line `### LUA-MACROS ###` is replaced with inlined Lua macro definitions.

 __`macros.lua`__: Lua macro definitions for the single-spec generator.
 This is actually pseudo-Lua: the top-level functions are not functions, and are instead converted to Lua macro snippets.
-(That means that you can't call the top-level functions from Lua, and that you need to place actual Lua functions inside a snippet, preferably the `_python_scan_spec()` snippet.)
+(That means that you can't call the top-level functions from Lua.
+For defining pure Lua functions that won't be available as Lua macros, use the `functions.lua` file.)

 __`macros-default-pythons`__: macro definitions for `%have_python2` and `%have_python3` for systems
 where this is not provided by your Python installation.
 The spec file uses this for SUSE <= Leap 42.3.